 The Osprey Festival takes place in late July each year.
 It’s a small event celebrating the parkland as well as the life of Chief Dan George who was a famous chief of the local Tsleil-Waututh First Nation.

 For more information see the Maplewood Flats Conservation Area website.

 For a map of the park click Maplewood Flats Map.

-To see more places that may be of interest to you check out the following (of which all but the last two are also in North Vancouver):
+To see more places that may be of interest to you check out the following (of which all but the last three are also in North Vancouver):

 - Lynn Canyon Park and Suspension Bridge

 - Maplewood Farm

 - Capilano River Park